Octavius Hadfield: Church Missionary Society

-He joined the CMS in October 1837.
-Hadfield was admitted to deacon's orders in September 1838 in Sydney by Bishop Broughton, bishop of Australia.
+Hadfield joined the CMS in October 1837.
+He was admitted to deacon's orders in September 1838 in Sydney by William Broughton, bishop of Australia.

 He was very friendly with Samuel Marsden but did not share his views on high church Anglicanism.
 The CMS missionaries held the low church beliefs that were common among the 19th century Evangelical members of the Anglican Church.